-The Wadhwani Institute for Artificial Intelligence was formed in 2018 to build AI solutions that benefit underserved populations in developing countries.
+The Wadhwani Institute for Artificial Intelligence was formed to build and deploy AI solutions that benefit underserved populations in developing countries, which it has actively been doing since mid-2021.
 We partner with government bodies and global nonprofits to ensure that our innovations will improve the lives of those who need them the most.

 Currently we are building AI-based solutions in the agriculture and health domains, such as pest management for cotton farms, maternal, newborn and child health, tuberculosis and COVID19.

 Our solution is being developed to help reduce crop losses through integrated pest management in cotton farms.